The cheesehead hat is a sunny nod to America's 'Hold my beer' exuberance

-Americans long have leavened their powerful global image with goofiness, a cheerful confidence that can deflect international wonder over certain strains of ignorance into a smile.
+Americans long have leavened their powerful global image with goofiness.
+It's a cheerful confidence that can deflect international wonder over certain strains of ignorance into a smile.

-Made of sofa foam and sunny yellow defiance, the hat was created in the late 1980s in response to the taunting faced by supporters of sports teams in Wisconsin, which has long called itself America’s dairyland.
+Israeli soldiers share rare accounts from Gaza, describing ongoing killings despite the ceasefireICE officer wanted in the shooting of a man during the Minneapolis crackdown is arrested in TexasJudge temporarily blocks payouts from Trump's $1.776 billion 'anti-weaponization' settlement fundBig 12 becoming first Power Four conference to have all members agree to CSC participationLettuce introduce you to the live frog found in this grocery store salad bag1 million bees make for bumper-to-buzzer traffic on a Tennessee highway rampBeing a night owl may not be great for your heart but you can do something about itA photo captures President Trump and first lady awaiting British royals from rare White House anglePlastic bags don't go in the recycling bin.

-“Cheeseheads! ” residents of neighboring Illinois said.
-The insult was embraced and, yes, turned on its head — particularly in the realm of a certain football team named the Soon, Wisconsin sports fans were appearing at events wearing the hats shaped like large, dimpled wedges of cheddar.
-This doesn’t mean that a single state has a lock on silly hats, though the “Wisconsin Cheesehead” is now included in the Smithsonian’s American History Museum.
-U.S. sports — college sports especially — bounces with fans who throw inhibition aside and put on horns or animal ears, or strip off shirts and paint their torsos even in freezing weather.
+What should you do instead?
+Trump tells agencies to align with study calling for narrower childhood vaccine recommendationsWHO chief visits epicenter of the Ebola outbreak in eastern Congo as cases outpace responseAI helps a musician with Parkinson’s finish his new albumYou should be dancing, yeah.

 United States Latest News, United States Headlines